theflabbypotato/dali-lab-courses/README.md

 **Explanation:**

-I tried to explain most of what was going on/what I did in the comments and through the notebook but I'll try to also run through it here (I'll also explain more of the data imputation here since I didn't do it that much in the code).
+I tried to explain most of what was going on/what I did in the comments and through the notebook but I'll try to also run through it here (I'll also explain more of the data imputation thought process here since I didn't do it in the code).

 **Data Imputation**